DeadmanVR/PyClone/README.md

 * **⚙️ Built for Windows:** Designed from the ground up to integrate seamlessly with Windows environments and the Task Scheduler for robust, set-and-forget operation.

-*  **🔰 Beginner Friendly:** Designed for ease of use.
-The setup script handles all complex installation, so you only need to edit a simple config file to get started.

 ## Prerequisites

 Before you begin, ensure you have the following installed on your Windows machine: